 Calling customer service is a situation we all know and dread.
-We navigate a complex maze of automated voice commands, hoping for the prize of speaking with a real live person.
-For some, that connection is a relief—but not for everyone.
+We navigate a maze of automated voice commands, hoping to speak with a real live person.
+For some that live connection is a relief—but not for everyone.

-Within seconds, the customer service agent uses cues from someone’s voice—pitch, for instance—to make a decision to describe the caller as either “sir” or “ma’am.”
-For many who are transgender, that language can be uniquely distressing when they are misgendered (that is, identified by the wrong gender pronoun or title.
+Within seconds the customer service agent uses cues from someone’s voice—pitch, for instance—to decide to describe the caller as “sir” or “ma’am.”
+For many who are transgender, that language is distressing when they are identified by the wrong gender pronoun or title.
 When we do not affirm a transgender person’s identity, that person’s risk for anxiety, depression and suicide can increase.

 I am an openly transgender neurologist and activist.
-My research and that of others in this field points to two key ways we can support transgender people whose voice and gender identity do not align.
-First, small changes in language can help cisgender people (those whose gender aligns to traditional male and female categories assigned at birth) be more sensitive and accurate in the words they use to describe gender.
-Second, surgical and nonsurgical gender-affirming voice interventions can be effective medical care, giving transgender people a valuable tool to express their gender to the outside world.
+My research and that of others in this field point to two key ways we can support transgender people whose voice and gender identity do not align.
+First, small changes in language can help cisgender people (those whose gender aligns to traditional male and female categories assigned at birth) be more sensitive and accurate in the words they use.
+Second, gender-affirming voice treatments can be effective medical care, giving transgender people a valuable tool to express their identity to the outside world.

-Often people’s perceptions of voice and gender reflect long-standing beliefs learned over many years through social and cultural upbringing.
-For example, because many have been taught that gender exists only as a binary of male or female, their ability to describe voices that are more gender ambiguous or intermediate is limited.
-Nonbinary individuals, meanwhile, are more likely to correctly identify other speakers with such voices.
+Often a person’s perceptions of voice and gender reflect long-standing beliefs learned over many years through social and cultural upbringing.
+For example, because many have been taught that gender is only male or female, their ability to describe voices that are more gender-ambiguous is limited.
+Nonbinary individuals are more likely to correctly identify speakers with such voices.

 But this history, and the associations in the brain, does not mean these judgments are unchangeable.
 Learned behaviors can be unlearned or relearned.
-For example, my colleagues and I published a study in the Journal of Speech, Language, and Hearing Research looking at how language influences gender perception when hearing someone’s voice for the first time.
+For example, my colleagues and I published a study looking at how language influences gender perception when hearing someone’s voice for the first time.
 We recorded 24 transgender and cisgender people repeating a range of short words.
 Then 105 people of diverse genders from across the U.S. listened to these recordings and rated the gender of the speaker along one of several different scales.
 We found that the terms used in each scale could influence how listeners rated the gender of a speaker’s voice.
 A scale that included binary “male” and “female” options led to more extreme results, rating speakers at one end or the other.
-But more graded “masculine” versus “feminine” scales led to rankings closer to the center, which allowed for individuals with an ambiguous or intermediate gender to be better represented in the results.
-Many people lie outside the gender binary, so it’s important that language recognizes this reality.
-Our work hints at how a relatively small change in language could help reduce the odds of misgendering others.
+But more graded “masculine” versus “feminine” scales led to rankings closer to the center, which allowed for individuals with an ambiguous or intermediate gender to be better represented.
+So a relatively small change in language could help reduce the odds of misgendering others.

-Despite its benefits, many public and private health care insurers in the U.S. do not cover voice training or surgical options for transgender people.
-With several U.S. states now trying to ban gender-affirming health care for transgender adolescents, the situation will likely become worse.
-Already, tens of thousands of people lack coverage and access to speech-language pathologists and surgeons.
-As a result, many in the transgender community pursue self-training at home without professional supervision, which increases their risk of learning unhealthy speech patterns that can damage vocal tissue.
+Despite its benefits, many public and private health-care insurers in the U.S. do not cover voice training for transgender people.
+With several U.S. states now trying to ban gender-affirming health care for transgender adolescents, the situation will likely get worse.
+Many in the transgender community pursue self-training, without professional supervision.
+This increases their risk of learning unhealthy speech patterns that can damage vocal tissue.

-We should recognize gender-affirming surgeries and voice training as medical necessities, which should therefore be reimbursable by health care insurers.
+We should recognize voice training and gender-affirming surgeries as medical necessities, which should be covered by insurance.
 Like puberty blockers and gender-affirming hormones, these interventions save lives.